Washington Public Assistance for Immigrants Who Are Not Lawfully Present

 Cash and food assistance: apply at your local office of DSHS (Department of Social and Health Services).

-You may get letters about your application for health care benefits from the Health Benefits Exchange (HBE) OR the Health Care Authority (HCA).
+You may get letters about your application for health care benefits from the Health Benefits Exchange (HBE) or the Health Care Authority (HCA).
 Both run medical programs in Washington State.

 I do not speak English.
 I want to apply for assistance.
 What should I do?

-You should indicate on the application form
+You should put on the application form

 That you have a hard time reading, writing, speaking or understanding English.